VitasNovickas/Laliga-prediction-model/README.md

 | `proxy_xG` | `TST × 0.3 + (TS - TST) × 0.05` | Approximates expected goals for — weighted by shot quality (on target vs off) |
 | `proxy_xGA` | `ASoT × 0.3 + (AS - ASoT) × 0.05` | Approximates expected goals against — captures defensive vulnerability |

 These are proxy values since full xG data is not available in the football-data.co.uk dataset.
 The weights (0.3 for on-target, 0.05 for off-target) reflect typical conversion rate differences between shot types.
+Since accessing these advanced statistics directly is not feasible, these approximations introduce some degree of uncertainty into the model.

 ### Recent form